#1

 4) Keep in mind that it can take quite a while to get good at shaving with a straight.
 You're not going to get it right the first time and you may still be working on it months after you first start using the razor.

-Brains and Gasman like this post
+Brains, Matsilainen, Southernshaver and 1 others like this post

 - Yohann